Dispatch Modes Explained (Auto, BalanceLocations, BalanceTime, Optima)

 Limited |

-Good for businesses operating in multiple zones (north/south, city clusters). |
+Useful for businesses operating in multiple zones or city clusters. |

 Auto mode#